 - any unexplained change in behavior

-Be a Role Model
+Be a role model

-Teach your child good social behavior from an early age.
-Being a positive role model can influence potential bullies, targets, and bystanders.
-Your child is less likely to enter damaging or hurtful relationships if their parent also avoids those types of negative associations.
+Bullying is a learned behavior.
+Children pick up antisocial behaviors like bullying from adult role models, parents, teachers, and the media.
+Be a positive role model and teach your child good social behavior from an early age.
+Your child is less likely to enter damaging or hurtful relationships if you as their parent avoid negative associations.

-Build a Consensus
+Build a community of support

 - bus drivers